EPA Won't Enforce R-410A Installation Ban for Now, But AIM Act Threshold Drops to 15 Pounds

 - Calculate annual leak rate

-- Repair leaks within 30 days if the annual rate exceeds 10% (commercial) or 20% (comfort cooling)
+- Repair leaks within 30 days if the annual rate exceeds the applicable trigger — 10% for comfort cooling, 20% for commercial refrigeration, and 30% for industrial process refrigeration

 - Maintain records for at least 5 years